How to Manage Hotel Room Block and Attrition

 B) Rooming Lists

 Typically, rooming lists are due 45 -21 days prior to the group arrival day.
-This will be outlined in your hotel contract.
+This due date will be outlined in your hotel contract.
 Check with the CSM or Group Rooms Manager to confirm if they have a specific template for the rooming list.
-This will make the download cleaner and easier with less opportunity for errors.
+This will make the download cleaner and easier, with less opportunity for errors.

 • If your pick-up is being calculated on revenue, ask the hotel if you can upgrade to a higher category of room type or to suites, which would be at a higher rate and help you to reach your minimum revenue requirement.